Terhi

 Biography

-Terhi Heino is a University Lecturer in the Institute of Biomedicine, Faculty of Medicine, at the University of Turku.
-In this role, she combines teaching with active research and contributes to curriculum development in medical education.
-Her scientific interests span stem cells, bone and vascular biology, biomaterials, and translational approaches in regenerative medicine.
+Terhi Heino is a University Lecturer at the Institute of Biomedicine, Faculty of Medicine, University of Turku.
+Her work combines teaching, curriculum development, and active research in regenerative medicine, with focus on bone and vascular biology, stem cells, and biomaterials.

-She earned her PhD in Cell Biology from the University of Turku in 2005.
-Following post‑doctoral training at the Pediatric Endocrinology Unit of the Department of Women and Child Health at Karolinska Institutet in Sweden, she returned to the University of Turku in 2008.
-She was awarded the title of Docent (Adjunct Professor) in Cell Biology in 2013.
+She obtained her PhD in Cell Biology from the University of Turku in 2005 and completed postdoctoral training at Karolinska Institutet (Pediatric Endocrinology).
+She returned to Turku in 2008 and was appointed Docent (Adjunct Professor) in Cell Biology in 2013.

 Teaching